What is RCU? -- “Read, Copy, Update”

 void rcu_assign_pointer(p, typeof(p) v);

 Yes, rcu_assign_pointer() is implemented as a macro, though it would be cool to be able to declare a function in this manner.
-(Compiler experts will no doubt disagree.)
+(And there has been some discussion of adding overloaded functions to the C language, so who knows?)

 The updater uses this spatial macro to assign a new value to an RCU-protected pointer, in order to safely communicate the change in value from the updater to the reader.
 This is a spatial (as opposed to temporal) macro.
-It does not evaluate to an rvalue, but it does execute any memory-barrier instructions required for a given CPU architecture.
-Its ordering properties are that of a store-release operation.
+It does not evaluate to an rvalue, but it does provide any compiler directives and memory-barrier instructions required for a given compile or CPU architecture.
+Its ordering properties are that of a store-release operation, that is, any prior loads and stores required to initialize the structure are ordered before the store that publishes the pointer to that structure.

 rcu_dereference()